georgia-tech-db/evadb/docs/source/contribute/new_command.rst

-Extending EVA
+Extending EvaDB
 =============

-This document details the steps involved in adding support for a new operator (or command) in EVA.
+This document details the steps involved in adding support for a new operator (or command) in EvaDB.
 We illustrate the process using a DDL command.

 Command Handler
 ----